 - Provide a supportive sling for the implant by maintaining the inframammary (under breast) fold to preserve natural breast shape, and act as an “internal bra” to support the implant.

+View our Gallery to see our breast reconstruction results.
 Here are frequently asked questions and answers for patients following breast reconstruction with implants and Alloderm or Strattice: